 Simply apply a few drops morning and night after you have cleansed your skin (and before your moisturiser).

 Lock in moisture

 Apply a thicker, cream or oil-based reparative moisturiser to help replenish skin cells and repair damage as you sleep taking special care in areas where the mask has been rubbing.
-Look for moisturizers that include ingredients like ceramides, peptides, squalene, niacinamide, and hyaluronic acid.
+Look for moisturizers that include ingredients like ceramides, peptides, squalene, and niacinamide.

 Apply morning and night and approximately 30 mins before a mask is placed over the top.